isabella232/document-services.en/help/usecases/AgreementWorkflowsNodejs.md

 };
 ```

-Opening an HTML document containing some terms, we get the following within the browser:
+Opening an HTML document containing some terms, you get the following within the browser:

 ![Image of Computer Terms](assets/AWNjs_3.png)